InnovAnon-Inc/InnovAnon-Inc.github.io/_pages/about.md

-InnovAnon is a Celestial being of the Outer Heavens, preparing mankind to inhabit Glorified Bodies and assisting in realizing the Kingdom of Christ.
+InnovAnon is a Celestial being of the Outer Heavens, preparing mankind to inhabit Glorified Bodies and assisting in realizing the Kingdom of Christ, when the Celestial beings will again live among us for a time.

 ---